 Raphael Rowe is the presenter of Inside the World's Toughest Prisons on Netflix.
-He is also a reporter/presenter for The One Show on BBC One.
+He is also a reporter/presenter for The One Show and Sunday Morning Live on BBC One.

-Raphael joined the BBC in 2001 as a reporter for the Radio 4 News Programme, Today and went on to report for many years on BBC One's flagship current affairs televisision programme, Panorama before becoming freelance in 2016.
+Raphael joined the BBC in 2001 as a reporter for the Radio 4 News Programme, Today and went on to report for many years on BBC One's flagship current affairs television programme, Panorama before becoming freelance in 2016.

 In 1988, aged 20, he was sentenced to life imprisonment for a murder and robbery he did not commit.
 In July 2000, after 12 years in prison, the Court of Appeal quashed his wrongful convictions and he was freed.

 After a year travelling the world, Raphael returned to the UK determined to become a reporter.
 Raphael is self-educated on the criminal justice system and, against the odds during his years in prison he studied journalism through a correspondence course.